liaoooyx/t4m/README.md

      export T4M_HOME=/absolute/path/to/t4m
      ```

+     Rememer to replace the root path of `t4m`.
+You can get the absolute path by `cd` to the `t4m` root directory, and then execute command  `pwd`.

-     Remember to run the command: `source .bash_profile`.
+     Remember to run the command: `source .bash_profile` in order to load the variable to your OS.

    - For Windows user: